MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/bulk-delete-records-match-common-criteria.md

 <!-- https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/sample-bulk-delete-records-match-common-criteria -->

 This sample shows how to delete records, in bulk, that match common criteria.
+You can download the sample from [here](https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/BulkDeleteMatchCriteria).

 ## How to run this sample